Business Loans for Liquor Stores

 Business Funding for Liquor Stores

 Shield Funding has been helping liquor stores with small business loans for over 10 years.
 We know that it’s a hard business, and we can help you get through the tough periods in running your own liquor store.
 When things are going well, we can help you take advantage, too.

 Liquor stores are known for having small profit margins—but they can be fun to own and operate.
 And there will always be a market for them, so many business owners find it to be a rewarding career.

 In a highly regulated industry like alcohol sales, there are a lot of things to think about when running your business.
 And with thin margins, expanding can be hard, especially when there is a need for additional capital.
 Shield Funding understands that a liquor store can experience unprecedented growth with adequate business funding which is why we make the process fast and easy and you can get start the process immediately.
-Below is a list of the requirements to get approved for business funding with our most basic program.
-There may be additional factors that are considered, meeting these three requirements though gives you a very high chance of having your application approved.

 What Do I Need to Qualify?